MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-recognizers.md

 ### Recognizer set

 Sometimes you might need to run more than one recognizer on every turn of the conversation.
-Recognizer set does exactly that.
-All recognizer are run on each turn of the conversation and the result is a union of all recognition results.
+The recognizer set does exactly that.
+All recognizers are run on each turn of the conversation and the result is a union of all recognition results.

 ```C#
 var adaptiveDialog = new AdaptiveDialog()